gbv/paia/paia.md

 products such as NISO Circulation Interchange Protocol (NCIP), \[X]SLNP, DLF-ILS recommendations, and ViFind ILS drivers.

 Updates and sources can be found at <http://github.com/gbv/paia>.
+The current version of this document was last modified at GIT_REVISION_DATE with revision GIT_REVISION_HASH.

 ## Conformance requirements